Tailwind CSS Max-Width

 Resolve Common Problems

 Unintended overflow caused by improper Max-Width use can break layouts and cause misalignment.
-Use overflow-auto
+Use overflow-auto and max-w-full strategically to control overflow scenarios and maintain style consistency.

 This utility combination reduces common problems, ensuring your elements stay confined to their intended layout regions.